aaronkjones/blog/content/post/home-assistant-security-system-part-2.md

 ![](https://i.imgur.com/I7drdEE.jpg)

 I plan on trying to use [lovelace-card-modder](https://github.com/thomasloven/lovelace-card-modder) and [Kiosk mode](https://gist.github.com/ciotlosm/1f09b330aa5bd5ea87b59f33609cc931) to try to get that looking better.

+## Powering the Display

+To power the display I wanted to make sure there were no visible wires.
+I ran an ethernet cable from my Ubiquiti PoE switch down to the display.
+I believe any PoE switch should work.
+In my case I already had supplies for making ethernet cables.
+You may not and instead choose to buy a premade one of the appropriate length.

 ## Mounting the Display